Fastpitch softball: USA Softball

 USA Softball was created in 1933 by the American Softball Association (ASA).
-It is still owned and operated by the ASA, and includes the USA Men's, Women's, Junior Boys’ and Junior Girls’ National Team.
+It is still owned and operated by the ASA, and includes the USA Men's, Women's, Junior Boys' and Junior Girls' National Team.
 In addition, it also oversees 150,000 amateur teams nationwide.
 There are 15 players on the USA Softball roster along with 3 replacement players.
-USA softball gives people of all ages the opportunity to continue to play the sport they love.
 USA Softball offers recreational, league, tournament and National Championship play for fast pitch softball.

 Before the 1996 Summer Olympics, the USA Softball National Team Selection Committee was established to make the final cuts for the team that would represent the US at every international competition.
 The selected 1996 United States softball team won the olympic gold medal with a 3–0 victory over China in the 1996 games.

 The United States women's national softball team won three consecutive gold medals at the 1996, 2000, and 2004 Summer Olympic Games.
 In the 2008 olympic games, the gold medal was won by Japan after they defeated the United States.
 The US team received the silver medal.
 Softball was recognized as an official sport in the 2020 Summer Olympics.
-Japan won the gold medal, defeating the United States 2-0.
+Japan won the gold medal, defeating the United States 2–0.